-- 1. This report describes the mapping exercise carried out by the Joint Committee to determine the 'mapping' of the credit assessments of Banque de France (BdF), with respect to the version published in November 2015. - 2.
+- 1. This report describes the mapping exercise carried out by the Joint Committee to determine the 'mapping' of the credit assessments of Banque de France (BdF), with respect to the version published in June 2021. - 2.
 The methodology applied to produce the mapping is the one specified in the Commission's Implementing Regulation (EU) 2016/1799 ('the Implementing Regulation') laying down Implementing Technical Standards (ITS) with regard to the mapping of credit assessments of External Credit Assessment Institutions (ECAIs) for credit risk in accordance with Articles 136(1) and (3) of the Regulation (EU) No 575/2013 of the European Parliament and the Council ('the CRR').
 This Implementing Regulation employs a combination of the provisions laid down in Article 136(2) CRR. - 3.
 The information base used to produce this mapping report reflects additional quantitative information collected after the submission of the draft Implementing Technical Standards by the JC to the European Commission.
-Regarding qualitative developments, the qualitative factors remain unchanged and BdF has introduced a new credit rating scale. - 4.
+Regarding qualitative developments, the qualitative factors remain unchanged.
+Since January 2022, BdF discontinued its Global long-term issuer credit ratings scale and continues to use its Global ANACOT long-term issuer credit rating scale only, which was renamed from NEC to ANACOT - 4.
 The mapping should not be understood as a comparison of the rating methodologies of BdF with those of other ECAIs.
 This mapping should however be interpreted as the correspondence of the rating categories of BdF with a regulatory scale which has been defined for prudential purposes.
 This implies that an appropriate degree of prudence may have been applied wherever not sufficient evidence has been found with regard to the degree of risk underlying the credit assessments. - 5.
 As described in Recital 12 of the Implementing Regulation, it is necessary to avoid causing undue material disadvantage on those ECAIs which, due to their more recent entrance in the market, present limited quantitative information, with the view to balancing prudential with market concerns.
 Therefore, the relevance of quantitative factors for deriving the mapping should be relaxed.
 This allows ECAIs which present limited quantitative information to enter the market and increases competition.
 Updates to the mapping should be made wherever this becomes necessary to reflect additional quantitative information collected after the entry into force of the revised draft ITS.

-1 According to Article 136(1), the 'mapping' is the correspondence between the credit assessments of and ECAI and the credit quality steps set out in Regulation (EU) No 575/2013 (Capital Requirements Regulation - CRR).
+&lt;sup>1 According to Article 136(1), the 'mapping' is the correspondence between the credit assessments of and ECAI and the credit quality steps set out in Regulation (EU) No 575/2013 (Capital Requirements Regulation - CRR).

-6. The resulting mapping tables have been specified in Annex III of the Consultation Paper on the revised draft ITS on the mapping of ECAIs' credit assessments under Article 136(1) and (3) of Regulation (EU) No 575/2013.
-Figure 1 below shows the result for the rating scales of BdF.
+6. The resulting mapping table have been specified in Annex III of the Consultation Paper on the revised draft ITS on the mapping of ECAIs' credit assessments under Article 136(1) and (3) of Regulation (EU) No 575/2013.
+Figure 1 below shows the result for the rating scale of BdF.

-Figure 1: Mapping of BdF Global long-term issuer credit ratings scale
+Figure 1: Mapping of BdF Global ANACOT long-term issuer credit rating scale